RuiChen12/RuiChen12.github.io/essays/SmartQuestion.md

     3. Provide enough information: Include your development environment, error messages, code snippets, etc., so that others can effectively help you troubleshoot the problem.

     4. Be polite and respectful: Although technology is more important than politeness, proper politeness can increase the possibility of getting help.

-In the following example, we examine the components of a decent question.
-In this case, the asker is trying to figure out a way to get the date of the previous month in Python.
+In the following example, we will analyze a real-world example of a coding question regarding a "todos.map is not a function" error in a React application.

 ```
 Q: python date of the previous month